 Water areas and regional restrictions that are included in this angling permit

-	association in rivers Aventojoki, Savinajoki, Maaninkajoki and Oulankajoki.
+association in the rivers Aventojoki, Savinajoki, Maaninkajoki and Oulankajoki.
 The permit area in Oulankajoki begins upstream of Nurmisaarenniemi and extends all the way to the northern border of the national park, with the exception of the protected areas.

 - Kiutaköngäs rapids; Oulankajoki Bridge - Mataraniemi (Note!
 The protected area of Kiutaköngäs has been extended downstream to Mataraniemi)

 - Mikonmutka; situated at the border of the park upstream of the Oulankajoki River from Savilampi.

 In the Savinajoki River the protection areas are as follows:

 - Savinanköngäs area

 - Rupakivi area

 Anglers must check the borders of the restricted area on the permit area map.
 The protected areas are marked in the terrain with signs that say Kalastus kielletty (Fishing prohibited).